openpolitics/groupthink/README.md

 Go to the `_config.yml` file in your site's GitHub repository, and add the URL of your deployed Heroku app to the `votebot_url` setting.
 It will be the same as what you put in above for the GitHub application homepage, i.e. `https://your-unique-votebot-app-name.herokuapp.com`

 ### Enable the nightly update task

+Visit the Heroku dashboard for your app, and on the "Resources" tab, choose the Heroku Scheduler.
+Add a new job, `rake update`, on a free dyno on a daily schedule.
+It's probably sensible to set the update time sometime in the small hours of the morning.

+This task will update all proposals each night, and make sure that time checks are correct.

+### Enable automatic deployment

+If you want to keep your version of the votebot up to date with the latest changes, visit the Heroku dashboard for your app, and enable automatic deployment on the Deploy tab.